ptwiddle/MAS341-Graph-Theory/ExamRevision.md

 Questions are almost entirely from the following:
  - Using Prim's or Kruskal's algorithm for finding the cheapest weight spanning tree; analysing if there is a unique such tree or more than one
- - Using Dijkstra's algorithm for finding shortest paths between points
+ - Using Dijkstra's algorithm for finding shortest paths between points; what happens if we change edge lengths -- does the shortest path get longer?
  - Traveling Salesman problem: statement, nearest neighbor greedy algorithm for upper bound, finding lower bounds for TSP by considering spanning trees
-  - Prüfer code: going back and forth from a labelled tree and its code, and how it proves Cayley's Theorem.
+  - Prüfer code: going back and forth from a labelled tree and its code; Cayley's Theorem that there are $$n^{n-2}$$ labelled trees on $$n$$ vertices.

 The only algorithm I would ask you to prove works as advertised is the lower bound for the Travelling Salesman problem.
 In particular, I will *not* ask you to prove Prim, Kruskal's or Dijkstra's algorithm works.